pranavbhupathiraju/Symptom-Analysis-ML-Model/README.md

-# Health Triage API
+# Symptom Assessment API

-A RESTful API for emergency health triage that uses machine learning to assess risk levels and provide medical recommendations.

-## What it does

-This project combines a Spring Boot backend with a Python Flask microservice to create an emergency health triage system.
-Users can input symptoms, duration, and age, and the system will return a risk assessment (low/moderate/high) along with recommended actions.

-## How it works

-- **Spring Boot API**: Handles HTTP requests and validation
+## Project Details

+The goal was to build a system that could quickly and accurately triage health symptoms.
+I decided to tackle this by integrating a machine learning model with a REST API, allowing for a fast and reliable way to get an initial risk assessment.

+I chose a microservice architecture to keep the backend separate from the ML logic.
+This approach allows for independent scaling and development.

+- ***Spring Boot:*** The API handles all incoming requests and acts as the interface
-- **Flask ML Service**: Runs the machine learning model

-- **RandomForest Classifier**: Trained on medical data with 91.5% accuracy
+- ***Flask Microservice:*** This service holds the machine learning model, a RandomForest Classifier I trained on synthetic medical data to achieve 91.5% accuracy.

-- **Simple HTTP communication**: Uses RestTemplate for service-to-service calls
+- ***Communication:*** The two services communicate via a simple HTTP connection using RestTemplate.

 ## Tech Stack

 **Backend:**